-TCO Development helps organizations integrate sustainable IT as part of an overall sustainability strategy.
-We are the organization behind the TCO Certified sustainability certification for IT products, offering businesses and organizations a way to reduce their environmental impact and improve their work environments and efficiency.
+TCO Development helps your organization integrate sustainable IT as part of an overall sustainability strategy.
+Our sustainability certification for IT products – TCO Certified – offers your business or organization a way to reduce your environmental impact as well as improve your work environments and efficiency.

-> We can help:
+We can help:

 - Your organization to include and verify sustainability criteria when buying IT products.

 - Your organization work toward reduced negative social and environmental effects of IT products.

 - IT-manufacturers meet current and future sustainability demands.

 - Provide a platform for your organization to achieve concrete sustainability outcomes.